ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 If this option is checked the qr-code from guest wlan is generated.

 ### Family member settings
 For a configured family member you should enter the member name, the hostname, the mac- and ip-address, a comment and you can enable or disable the member.
 A group is optional.
 If you leave the group empty and set the compatibility flag to true the behaviour is like an older version of the adaper.
-In a future version you have to use the presence state from a family member.
-This behaviour is switched on/off with the compatibility checkbox:
+You can use the presence state from the family member or the state directly mapped to the family member name.
+In a future version you must use the presence state.
+This behaviour could be switched on/off with the compatibility checkbox:
 -> compatibility = true: behaviour as an older version with empty group.
+-> compatibility = true and group not empty: new behaviour.
+All states beneath the familymembers folder.
 -> compatibility = false: new behaviour.
 All states beneath the familymembers folder.

 For every member the adapter creates a presence state and checks if the member is present or absent.
 The state was changed if the presence state changed.
 You can also enable the filtering for a member.
 If the state is true the state changes immediately to true.
 If it is false then the value will checked after the filter time again.
 If the state is in both cases false then the state changes to false.
 Otherwise it does not change.

 To get the speed information in the objects you have to select fb-devices option.

 ### Whitelist settings